Beast Boy: The Ravagers

 The first appearance of Beast Boy in The New 52 shows him as a member of the new superhero team The Ravagers, led by Caitlin Fairchild.
-Beast Boy is red instead of his traditional color green.
-The decision to change Beast Boy to the color red was because of a relation to "The Red", the extradimensional power source of Animal Man's abilities, and while it wasn't revealed how the change occurred, it can be assumed it was due to the experiments done to Beast Boy and the hundreds of young metahumans held captive by the shadowy organization N.O.W.H.E.R.E..
-Also in the Ravagers team are Terra, Thunder and Lightning and a new character Ridge.
+Beast Boy is depicted as having red skin instead of green due to his connection to the Red, an extradimensional power source that connects all animal life.
+Also in the Ravagers team are Terra, Thunder and Lightning, and a new character Ridge.
 In The New 52, the Ravagers are a group of super-powered teens who have escaped the plans of Harvest in The Culling.
 The team was formed after the Teen Titans and the Legionnaires stuck in the present day were abducted by Harvest, and then later stopped the villain and escaped.

 Beast Boy and Terra develop a strong bond with each other during imprisonment in a place named The Colony, where Harvest forces super-powered teenagers to fight each other and undergo experiments to find the strongest among them.
 The selected few are intended as a team to serve the organization N.O.W.H.E.R.E. in perfidy.
 It was in one of their experiments that Gar revealed his powers for the first time in The New 52 continuity.
-In this place Beast Boy is defended by Terra from being attacked by other super-powered prisoners, returning the favor later when Terra is in danger.
+In this place, Beast Boy is defended by Terra from being attacked by other super-powered prisoners, returning the favor later when Terra is in danger.

 Once free of the Colony, Terra and Beast Boy separated from the rest of their fellow Ravagers, hiding together in a cave.
 Later Beast Boy started having nightmares with the remaining Ravagers all covered with blood.
-It was later revealed that the one causing his nightmares was Brother Blood as he was targeting the one who could be used as a key to his master gain access to The Red.
-Due to his connection with The Red, Beast Boy was the only one who could sense the evil intents of Brother Blood and therefore the key Blood was looking for.
+It was later revealed that the one causing his nightmares was Brother Blood as he was targeting the one who could be used as a key to his master gain access to the Red.
+Due to his connection with The Red, Beast Boy was the only one who could sense the evil intents of Blood and therefore the key Blood was looking for.
 After sensing his presence, Beast Boy convinced Terra to help the remaining Ravagers who were captured by Blood to be used as a sacrifice in his ritual and they eventually manage to stop and defeat Blood.